myfreecomm/cobrato-api-docs/source/includes/_companies.md

     404 Not Found
 ```

-Exclui determinado beneficiário e junto a ele todas suas configurações de cobrança, contas bancárias e as cobranças.
+Exclui determinado estabelecimento e junto a ele todas suas configurações de cobrança, contas bancárias e as cobranças.
 As mudanças são irreversíveis.